Donetsk National Technical University: History

+The university was founded in 1921, becoming the first higher education institution in the Donbass.

+In the early years of the university, it was attended by Nikita Khrushchev.

+In 1941 the university temporarily relocated to Prokopyevsk, RSFSR (modern day Russia).

-In its early years, it was attended by Nikita Khrushchev.
-Following the loss of Ukrainian government control over Donetsk in 2014 during the war in Donbas, the University was evacuated to Pokrovsk.
+Following the loss of Ukrainian government control over Donetsk in 2014 during the war in Donbas, the university split into two.
+One branch of the university continued to operate in Donetsk, while the other was evacuated to Pokrovsk.

-A small group of collaborationists among the faculty have claimed to continue to operate as the Donetsk National Technical University in the campus in Russian-occupied Donetsk, as a project aimed to legitimize the so-called Donetsk People's Republic, however diplomas they issued weren't recognized even in Russia itself and local students were officially enrolled as correspondent students at minor provincial Russian universities.
-Following the full-scale Russian invasion of Ukraine in February 2022, the educational activities in the original university buildings in Russian-occupied Donetsk appear to have been discontinued.
+As of 2022, the Donetsk National Technical University has been accredited in Russia, and graduates have begun receiving Russian-recognized diplomas.

+In December of 2023 the Russian branch of the university won a gold medal at Russia’s competitive programming championship.

 On 28 February 2024, the temporary university building in Ukrainian-controlled Pokrovsk was partially destroyed by a Russian missile attack.
-It was decided to move the university's activities much further away from the frontline this time, first to Lutsk (capital of Volyn Oblast), and then to Drohobych (in Lviv Oblast).
+It was decided to move the Ukrainian campus' activities much further away from the frontline this time, first to Lutsk, and then to Drohobych (in Lviv Oblast).

 Structure

-Donetsk National Technical University (DonNTU) is the first higher education establishment in the Donbas Region and one of the first technical universities in Ukraine.
+The Donetsk National Technical University (DonNTU) is the first higher education establishment in the Donbas Region and one of the first technical universities in Ukraine.
 27,000 students study at 7 faculties, 60 specialities being their major.
 There are 28 correspondent members and academicians of the engineering academies, 18 honorary researchers and professors among the academics of the university.
 A number of scientists of DonNTU are honorary and full members of foreign organizations and academies.
 There are professors and students whose work was supported by the Soros Fund.

 DPI team

 From 1987—1996, the university had a group known as the DPI team participating in the popular comedic game-show KVN.
-It contained a number of figures, made up of students who were studying at the university and would later become prominent within Ukrainian society, including Ismail Abdullaiev and Serhii Syvokho.
+It contained a number of figures, made up of students who were studying at the university and would later become prominent within Russian & Ukrainian society, including Ismail Abdullaiev and Serhii Syvokho.